seanpm2001/apple/CASES.md

 - [x] equality on arrays
   - [ ] equality on tup
 - [ ] non-inlined functions
+- [ ] various things only compile when rank is known...
+- [ ] more rank cases...
 # Types
 - [ ] scan-with-seed accept differently typed seed
 - [ ] fold-with-seed generalize type